4minitz/4minitz/doc/admin/adminguide.md

 `"adminIDs": ["vwuhsQmghXSfqZ3f3", "5yEzZhQ6or44weojX"],`

- On server-side a restart off the server will log all admin account names to the server console.
+ On server-side a restart of the server will log all admin account names to the server console.

  **But how do I find out my own user ID to make me admin?**